pexels-kelly-2949992

 How it all started: Hear from our Founder

-Tragedy struck again at 15 when my mother passed away, leaving my younger brothers and me under the guardianship of our aunt.
-Unfortunately, her limited space meant I had to divide my time between my siblings' homes, sharing rooms as their families grew.
-On my 18th birthday, determined to forge my path, my boyfriend and I moved into his parents' basement.
+At fifteen, I faced another tragedy: my mother passed away, leaving my younger brothers and me in our aunt’s care.
+Because she had limited space, I split my time between my older siblings’ homes, often sharing rooms with my nieces and nephews as their families grew.
+On my eighteenth birthday, determined to forge my own independence, my boyfriend and I moved into his parents’ basement.